AzizDHIF/AzizDHIF/README.md

 - 🧩 Solid background in **statistics**, **linear algebra**, and **Mathematics**
 - 🏆 **Hackathon “Hack for Good with GenAI”** — *Jury’s Favorite Award* (Paris Dauphine, Tunis Campus)
   → Built an AI assistant to help psychiatrists in their clinical work
-- 🔬 Looking for an Internship in Data Science.
+- 🔬 Looking for an Internship in Data Science, LLM and AI AGENTS.

 ---